 20 Education -- Change is the only constant: There is no way to know what information people will need during the next 50 years.
 We may survive and continue to develop technologically and biologically or we may stupidly destroy the comfortable way of life we have created.
 The main thing is to master basic reading, writing and arithmetic, develop sound relationship skills and a way to earn a living and nurture life partnerships so we can adapt to whatever life brings.

 The world is changing so fast anyone who has not continued to associate on a daily basis with the emerging world both technologically and interpersonally may not have a clue about preparing for the future.
 Don't rely too much on older adult advice.

 21 Meaning -- Life is not a story: Homo sapiens tell stories about the past, present and future.
-In 1988 I learned what students' disliked most about college was career advisement, which is planning for the future, so I created a program to help students make educated career decisions.
-The program was a science-based way to help students identify their dream career and "Make dreams come true."
+In 1988 I learned what students' disliked most about college was career advisement, which is planning for the future, so I created an on-line program to help students make educated career decisions.
+The program was a science-based way to help students "Make dreams come true."

 Focused learning does tend to be more successful than random learning so the career development program helped students succeed in college.
 As to how well it helps anyone define a career path remains open to question.